 Scala is a sleepy village.
 Period.
 Apart from some dogs in a farmhouse excited by the sight of us passing by, we did not see many people.
-We sat on a terrace of a family-run trattoria in the oldest village of the coastline.
+We sat on the terrace of a family-run trattoria in this oldest village on the Amalfi coastline.
 In our field of vision was a landscape bathed in the glorious sunshine – the kind of view that made our wait for the food to arrive extraneous.

 The food did arrive and I cannot describe in words how luscious the grilled aubergines were.
 They were the perfect accompaniment with limoncello on that terrace with a view.